 Caldwell DH, Hall MA, Wilkinson CM.
 2009.
 The Lewis Hoard of gaming pieces: A re-examination of their context, meanings, discovery and manufacture Medieval Archaeology, 53 :155-203 DOI

 Rynn C, Wilkinson CM.
 2006.
-Appraisal of traditional and recently proposed relationships between the hard and soft dimensions of the nose in profile AMERICAN JOURNAL OF PHYSICAL ANTHROPOLOGY, 130 :364-373 DOI Author Url Public Url
+Appraisal of traditional and recently proposed relationships between the hard and soft dimensions of the nose in profile Amercian Journal of Physical Anthropology, 130 :364-373 DOI Author Url Publisher Url Public Url